NightBlobby/N.I.R.A/README.md

-### Ali (Our Early App Designer)🖌️
-Before our apps dazzled with today’s sleek designs, Ali laid the foundation.
-As our early app designer, Ali ensured the initial interface was both functional and visually appealing, setting the stage for all the great things that followed.
-His artistic touch gave us the jumpstart we needed!

 ### PoketLabs (The Animation Conjuror) 🎬
 **Pixels + magic = PoketLabs!** The wizard behind avatars and animations that breathe life into the digital world.
 Every quirky move or playful gesture you see from Nira?
 That’s PoketLabs sprinkling a bit of creativity.
 If you’ve ever caught yourself smiling at an avatar, you know who’s to blame!